darclay/poopetrator/src/readme.md

+-----------------APPLICATION TITLE--------------------------------

+Title: Poopetrator

+----------------APPLICATION DESCRIPTION---------------------------

+Description: This app gives the user the ability to document stray dog poop in their area.
+If the user finds a stray (unocompanied) poop, they can open the app, and upload desciptors to an API.
+The users upload is rendered and can be viewed by them or others, via the API.
+If the stray poop is no longer in the area that it is said to be, then the user can delete the post.
+The application will have a map function, which shows the user the posts via pins on a map.

 This application uses the following tools:
   1. React Programming Language
   2. React Router
   3. Has six rendering components
   4. The file structure is organized in the components file.
-  5. Axios as a get method for an API
+  5. Axios is used as a get method for an API
   6. Airtable is used for the API.
-  7. Deployed via Netify
+  7. This is deployed via Netify

 This application has the following components:
   1. A HOME page which includes: